xogeny/kue-send/README.md

 ## Background

-This module provides a drop-in replacement for `kue` that adds one additional method to the `Job` prototype.
+This module provides a drop-in replacement for `kue` that adds one additional method called `send` to the `Job` prototype.
+This method allows additional "events" to be sent back to the event listener.
+I added this mainly to add a `result` event for sending back job results.

 I originally submitted this as [a pull request](https://github.com/LearnBoost/kue/pull/313) to the `kue` project.
-I think the developers of `kue` felt that they would prefer something that was more of a generalization of the currently avialable "progress" functionality in `kue`.
+I think the developers of `kue` felt that they would prefer something that was more of a generalization of the currently available "progress" functionality in `kue`.
 I think they point was that they weren't against the functionality itself but just wanted to have a more graceful way of expanding the features in a way that was perhaps